Updated European weather outlook until May and into June

-The latest temperature, precipitation, and wind departure forecasts for April are below.
+The latest temperature, precipitation, and wind departure forecasts for May are shown below.

-A generally drier pattern could continue into June and July, along with the first hints of early heat stress and increasing regional drought risk, especially in parts of central-eastern and parts of south-eastern Europe.
-High-pressure influence could prevail across parts of continental Europe or over Fenno-Scandia.
-It is too early for more details, but such weather patterns are likely to occur repeatedly during the upcoming European summer.
+A drier pattern could continue in June, along with the first hints of early heat stress and increasing regional drought risk, especially in parts of central-eastern and parts of south-eastern Europe.
+This is in line with low soil moisture in spring.
+High-pressure influence could prevail across parts of central or northern Europe and/or in parts of the eastern North Atlantic.

-The latest temperature, precipitation, and wind departure forecasts for June are below.
+The latest temperature, precipitation, and wind departure forecasts for June are as shown below.

 Bottom line

-Cooler snaps are possible in April and May, with mostly drier or close to average precipitation.
-The risk of sharper late Arctic outbreaks could bring colder air and late overnight frosts.
-However, it could get wetter and windier at times, especially across northwestern and northern/north-eastern Europe and parts of the Mediterranean/Iberia.
-There is an increasing drought risk later in spring and early heat stress into the summer.
+Cooler or colder snaps are possible in late April and May, with dry weather or close to average precipitation.
+The risk of sharper late Arctic outbreaks could bring late overnight frosts.
+However, it could get somewhat wetter and windier at times, especially across northwestern and northern/north-eastern Europe and parts of the Mediterranean.
+There is an increasing drought risk later in spring and signs of early heat stress in parts in June.

 About the author